PaulLessard/paul-lessard.github.io/posts/2021-12-20-rice-n-peas.markdown

 <tr><td style="font-family: Roboto; font-size: 50%;">Image (c) 2020 <a href="https://www.sweetandsorrel.com">Sweet and Sorrel</a></td></tr>
 </table>

 Those of you who know Jamaica, even in passing, will know that no significant meal is complete without a bowl of ***Rice 'n' Peas***.
-So there can be no better to honour the memory of Uncle Bob than to share with you his recipe for that iconic Jamaican dish.
+So there can be no better way to honour the memory of Uncle Bob than to share with you his recipe for that iconic Jamaican dish.

 You should also know that the "peas" in rice 'n' peas are not peas at all, they are actually Red Kidney Beans (called _red peas_) or sometimes Pigeon Peas (called _gungo peas_).
 For you see, in Jamaican creole we just don't use the word bean at all; instead anything small, roundish and edible is called simply a _pea_.